The anti-ageing IV therapy market in India has grown rapidly — and with that growth has come considerable noise.

 NMN is the immediate biosynthetic precursor to NAD+.
 Unlike oral NMN supplementation — where gastrointestinal absorption and enzymatic conversion efficiency vary significantly — IV NMN enters the bloodstream directly and is converted to NAD+ intracellularly with high efficiency.
 This makes IV NMN a clinically meaningful route to NAD+ restoration, particularly for patients for whom the longer NAD+ IV sessions are not practical.

-Research published in Nature Metabolism by Yoshino et al. (2021) demonstrated that NMN supplementation in postmenopausal women with prediabetes improved muscle insulin sensitivity and skeletal muscle gene expression associated with energy metabolism — changes that are directly relevant to metabolic ageing in the Indian context, where insulin resistance is prevalent and appears earlier in South Asian populations than in Western cohorts.
+Research published in Nature Metabolism by Yoshino et al. (2021) demonstrated that NMN supplementation in postmenopausal women with prediabetes improved muscle insulin sensitivity and skeletal muscle gene expression associated with energy metabolism — changes directly relevant to metabolic ageing in the Indian context, where insulin resistance is prevalent and appears earlier in South Asian populations than in Western cohorts.

 At L&B Clinics, NMN therapy is assessed individually.
 For some patients it is recommended as the primary NAD+ restoration strategy; for others it is integrated alongside direct NAD+ IV therapy in a combined longevity protocol.